Summer Sun, Fun & Safety!

 Often pet owners will shave down their dogs during the summer time, thinking this will help keep them cool.
 But ironically, shaving down a dog inhibits their ability to deal with the temperature change!
 So keep your dogs well groomed by removing all its dead undercoat hair, but remember not to shave them down in order to help them tolerate the summer sun as your dog’s skin will also be at risk from the sun!
 Dogs that are shaved, have short white fur, or are hairless are most at risk of sun damage.
 Other areas of sensitivity are their noses and tips of their ears.

 The blacktop street asphalt gets hot.
 Very hot!
 Walk your pet on the grass or on the sidewalk instead of on the street.
 Those hot black roads can hurt their paws.
 On days that your dog spends a lot of time outside, you’ll want to check the dog’s paws for sun damage and his fur for ticks.
-When checking for ticks, make sure you look under the tail, on their stomach, in their ears and between their toes and brush/comb their hair backwards for better visual inspection.
+When checking for ticks, make sure you look under the tail, on their stomach, in their ears, under their armpits and between their toes and brush/comb their hair backwards for better visual inspection.

 Some simple training and safety devices can ease your mind and protect your dog this summer.
 For example, make sure to give your dogs treats and praise in order to positively reinforce being handled and having their fur and paws looked at.
 Practice this often so that your dog likes being handled!
 You can also apply Musher’s Secret to their paw pads to keep them from coming in direct contact with hot surfaces.
 Last but certainly not least, always have plenty of filtered water available for your dog!
 This will ensure that they keep cool and hydrated, which in turn will keep them healthy and happy this summer.